Dwijottam-Lodh/.datx-creator-portal/README.md

 Want to improve the portal?
 Add AES encryption?
 A GUI?
 Versioning?
 Feel free to fork, PR, or file an issue. `.datx` is a format for builders.
+---
+This .datx format is a JSON-based modular encrypted file format general-purpose data storage.
+It is not related to the DSPCon .DATX binary telemetry format.